farm-ng/amiga-dev-kit/website/docs/examples/camera_calibration/README.md

 ### 6. Code overview

-In this example we use the `EventClient` with the `request_rreply` method to receive the camera camera calibration.
+In this example we use the `EventClient` with the `request_reply` method to receive the camera camera calibration.
 The `request_reply` method is a coroutine that returns a `Future` object.
 The `Future` object is used to retrieve the result of the request.

 The path to the calibration service is `/calibration` and the request message is `Empty`.
 The response message is `OakCalibration`, which is automatically decoded by the `request_reply` method using the `decode=True` argument.

 ```python
 async def main(service_config_path: Path) -> None: